joshmcarthur/Latter/README.markdown

 Tests are a mixture of Rack::Test and Capybara/Selenium.
 Selenium requires Firefox be installed and accessible somewhere on your path, everything else should be fine.

-You can run the tests by executing `bundle exec rake spec` from within the project directory.
+You can run the tests by executing `bundle exec rake spec` from within the project directory (you'll need to have a SQLite3 or PostgreSQL app set up.

 License:
 ---